 I’ve heard that he sent his son Simon to work at Mc Donald’s when he was young.

 Yeah, yeah.
 But it’s important.
 And this is often my fear as a dad, I don’t want my kids to be spoilt, not to understand the value of money, not to realise the importance of hard work.
 Obviously, I’m not in the same place in terms of his success and wealth, but the principle is, my kids still have a privileged upbringing and very nice life – but I never want them to take that for granted or to not to understand the value of money and hard work.
 It is really amazing to see Lord Sugar’s attitude in that respect, and I promise you he would negotiate harder than anyone else because he knows the value of money.

 That is great.
 And I’m done with my questions.
 You mentioned before that you’re going to spend your holidays in the US… whereabouts?

 Wow!
-So, if you ever spot Leonardo Di Caprio…
+So, if you ever see Leonardo Di Caprio around…

 Yes, I will give him your number.